10 Activity Centered Design Example Situations

 This successful platform has had several big parent websites throughout the years, such as Ludicorp, Yahoo!, Oath, and SmugMug.

-When SmugMug acquired Flickr from Oath in 2018, it ended the 1TB storage plan for free users to allow medium-sized companies to generate revenue more effectively by selling profiles of the users.
+When SmugMug acquired Flickr from Oath in 2018, it ended the 1TB storage plan for free users to allow medium-sized companies to generate revenue more effectively by selling the profiles of the users.

 This was a widely accepted idea among Flickr users.